-The current styling of the sample plots is not the best, but how does it look in the map composer?:
+The current styling of the sample plots is not the best, but how does it look in the print layout?:

 While during the last exercises, the white buffer was OK on top of the aerial image, now that the background image is mostly white you barely can see the labels.
-You can also check how it looks like on the composer:
+You can also check how it looks like on the layout:

-- Go to the Print Composer window.

-- Use the in the composer.

-- Go to the Item properties tab.

-- Under Extents click on Set to map canvas extent.

-- If you need to refresh the element, under Main properties click on the Update preview.
+- Go to the Print Layout window. - Use the button to select the map element in the layout. - Go to the Item properties tab. - Under Extents click on Set to map canvas extent. - If you need to refresh the element, under Main properties click on the Update preview.